Sommet pour un nouveau pacte financier mondial - 22 et 23 juin 2023 - Paris - Palais Brongniart

 FAQ

-The Summit will be held at the Palais Brongniart, at Unesco and at the OCDE, in Paris
+The Summit was held at the Palais Brongniart, UNESCO and the OECD, in Paris.

-Throughout its history, France has acted as an honest international broker and helped unlock some of the most intractable issues – from closing the HIV/AIDS funding gap to enhancing liquidity access for middle-income countries in Africa.
-Now, seven years after the landmark Paris Agreement, world leaders will once again gather to conceive a fairer, more sustainable future for our planet.
+France has always acted as an impartial international broker and has helped resolve some of the most complex issues of our time, from addressing the shortfall in AIDS research funding to increasing the access of middle-income African countries to financing.
+Today, seven years after the historic signing of the Paris Agreement, leaders all around the world once again came together to reflect on a fairer and more sustainable future for our planet.